Grandal's woes, quiet LA bats doom Dodgers in NLCS Game 3

-"(Grandal) had a tough night, and obviously the fans voiced their opinion," Roberts said.
-"And they're passionate.
-They want to win.
-They want the best out of all of us, especially in the postseason.
-So I know it's not personal. ...
-They were just as frustrated as we all were."

-In his final postseason before free agency, Grandal dropped to 3 for 22 with 10 strikeouts - including three in Game 3, along with a popup that turned into a ground-rule double.

-And Grandal's most glaring failures aren't even at the plate, but behind it: The veteran made two more defensive miscues after committing two errors and two passed balls in Game 1.
+The fans are thoroughly dissatisfied with Grandal, who is having a postseason to forget - on the precipice of free agency, no less.
+The veteran made two more defensive miscues after committing two errors and two passed balls in Game 1.

-Grandal's passed ball drew the fans' greatest ire, even though happened after the Dodgers already trailed by four runs.
-Grandal has tied the big-league record for the most passed balls in a playoff series.
+Grandal's passed ball in the eighth drew the fans' greatest ire, even though happened after the Dodgers already trailed by four runs.
+Grandal has tied the big-league record for the most passed balls in a playoff series, sharing it with four other catchers.

-The unlikely chant for Grandal's backup also reflected the big-budget Dodgers' desperate frustration with their own inability to seize the important moments near the halfway point of this series.
-Game 3 was full of those missed moments, and it pushed the defending NL champions halfway to elimination.
+Immediately after Game 3, manager Dave Roberts said Barnes will start Game 4.

 Along with his batting woes and his latest passed ball, Grandal also failed to control a wild pitch by Walker Buehler in the sixth inning, allowing Travis Shaw to score the Brewers' second run from third base.